AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Creation of the technical specifications

-Creation of technical part of the project for the set up of the fresco on the wall, the management of the teams, the program and the timelapse.
+Creation of the technical specifications for the set up of the fresco on the wall, the management of the teams, the program and the timelapse.

 All the team.